via-justa/admiral/README.md

 # Admiral

-Admiral - a lightweight, opinionated, command-line tool to manage [Ansible](https://www.ansible.com/) database based inventory.
+Admiral - a lightweight, opinionated, command-line tool to manage [Ansible](https://www.ansible.com/) database based inventory and manage the hosts.

 Managing hundreds or thousands of hosts on different infrastructure providers in a file-based inventory can be a complicated task that requires a lot of management overhead and can lead to misconfiguration, relationship loops between groups, and very long inventory files.